-High School - Girls have the option of wearing a short or long sleeve navy or white oxford blouse.
+High School - Girls have the option of wearing a short or long sleeve navy (with navy buttons) or white oxford blouse.
 The oxford blouse must be free of wrinkles and worn fully buttoned with only the uppermost button undone.
 Juniors and Seniors wear either the cardinal tie or blazer with crest.